 With a colossal user base and uniquely advanced search features, LinkedIn provides a range of useful tools perfectly suited to the recruiters of the digital age.
-The platform offers a great range of functionalities for recruiters of all types – whether they’re a major multinational or a small, local business – meaning that whatever your budget, LinkedIn has the right tools to help you get results.
+The platform offers a great range of functionalities for recruiters of all types, whether they’re in a major multinational or a small, local business.
+Whatever your budget, recruiting on LinkedIn is the way to go.
+It has all the right tools to help you get results.

 Contributed by Sophia Conti

-Small businesses are used to running on the bare essentials – and too often, those essentials do not include streamlined and well-planned human resources functions.
-Even larger businesses fail to establish HR protocols and standard operating procedures, believing it to be too expensive to implement for the minimal purpose it will serve.
-This often stems from a limited understanding of what human resources can accomplish and the benefits it yields for employer and employee alike.
+Many small businesses run on the bare essentials.
+Often, those essentials do not include streamlined and well-planned human resources functions.
+Even larger businesses fail to establish HR protocols and standard operating procedures.
+Many believe that HR is too expensive to implement for the minimal purpose it will serve.
+This may be true for some of the more expensive HR solutions but many HR resources are inexpensive.
+It helps to understand what human resources can accomplish and how it can benefit the company.

 Contributed by Micheal Gilmore